Border states (American Civil War): Kansas

-After years of small-scale civil war, Kansas was admitted into the Union as a free state under the "Wyandotte Constitution" on January 29, 1861.
+Kansas experienced a small-scale civil war known as "Bleeding Kansas" from 1854 to 1859, and was admitted into the Union as a free state under the anti-slavery Wyandotte Constitution on January 29, 1861.
 Most people gave strong support to the Union cause.
-However, guerrilla warfare and raids from pro-slavery forces, many spilling over from Missouri, occurred during the Civil War.
+However, guerrilla warfare and raids from pro-slavery forces, mainly spilling over from neighboring Missouri, occurred during the Civil War.
 Although only one battle of official forces occurred in Kansas, there were 29 Confederate raids into the state during the war and numerous deaths caused by the guerrillas.
 Lawrence came under attack on August 21, 1863, by guerrillas led by William Clarke Quantrill.
 He was retaliating for "Jayhawker" raids against pro-Confederate settlements in Missouri.
 His forces left more than 150 people dead in Lawrence.

-New Mexico/Arizona Territory
+New Mexico / Arizona Territory

 At the time the Civil War broke out, the present-day states of New Mexico and Arizona did not yet exist.
 There were various proposals, however, to create a new territory within the southern half of the New Mexico Territory prior to the war.
 The southern half of the territory was pro-Confederate while the northern half was pro-Union.
 The southern half was also a target of Confederate Texan forces under Charles L. Pyron and Henry Hopkins Sibley, who attempted to establish control there.
-They had plans to attack the Union states of California and Colorado Territory (both of which also had Southern sympathizers) as well as the eastern side of the Rocky Mountains, Fort Laramie, and Nevada Territory, followed by an invasion of the Mexican states of Chihuahua, Sonora, and Lower California.
-Ultimately their defeat at the Battle of Glorieta Pass prevented these plans from fruition and Sibley's Confederates fled back to East Texas.
+They had plans to attack the Union state of California and the Colorado Territory (both of which also had Southern sympathizers) as well as the eastern side of the Rocky Mountains, Fort Laramie, and Nevada Territory, followed by an invasion of the Mexican states of Chihuahua, Sonora, and Lower California.
+Ultimately their defeat at the Battle of Glorieta Pass, in present-day Santa Fe County, New Mexico, prevented these plans from fruition and Sibley's Confederates fled back to East Texas.